A Trichologist Breaks Down the Basics of Hair Thinning and How to Avoid It

 Adjusting Diet

-While some disorders require more aggressive treatment, such as therapies or prescription medication, there are ways to lessen your chances of hair thinning through simple lifestyle changes; the most important being your diet.

-“We are learning more and more about the importance of a healthy gut, as the gut is the seat of about 70% of our immunity, so eating a variety of nutrient rich foods, such as probiotics, vegetables and healthy fats to help populate the gut with good microbes is really the key to optimal health, which includes your hair health,” says Blaisure.
+The simplest lifestyle change for treating hair loss is to adjust your diet.
+“We are learning more and more about the importance of a healthy gut, as the gut is the seat of about 70 percent of our immunity, so eating a variety of nutrient-rich foods, such as probiotics, vegetables, and healthy fats to help populate the gut with good microbes is really the key to optimal health, which includes your hair health,” says Blaisure.

 Specifically, you should be reducing the sugar and processed foods in your diet.
-Blaisure always recommend the foolproof 20/80 rule, which means you should consume the healthy stuff 80 percent of the time, so your body can handle the devitalized foods (processed and fast foods) the other 20 percent.
+Blaisure always recommends the foolproof 80/20 rule, which means you should consume the healthy stuff 80 percent of the time so your body can handle the devitalized foods (processed and fast foods) the other 20 percent.

-If you want a more specific starting point, try eating wild-caught salmon and/or grass-fed beef at least once or twice a week to get good Omega 3 fats in your diet.
-If you’re vegetarian, get the same level of nutrients through flax seed or fish oil supplements.
+If you want a more specific starting point, try eating wild-caught salmon and/or grass-fed beef at least once or twice a week to get good omega-3 fats in your diet.
+If you’re vegetarian, get the same level of nutrients through flaxseed or fish-oil supplements.

 Adjusting Lifestyle

 Here’s yet another reminder that a good night’s sleep does wonders for the body overall, including healthy hair growth.
-Most of us need 7-8 hours to feel well-rested.
+Most of us need seven to eight hours to feel well-rested.

-“Go for a walk, listen to music, read an engaging book or watch your favorite TV show uninterrupted for 30 minutes,” says Blaisure.
+“Go for a walk, listen to music, read an engaging book, or watch your favorite TV show uninterrupted for 30 minutes,” says Blaisure.
 “Stress is a known cause of hair loss with women.”

 MORE: Debunking the Major Myths About Hair and Water